jonfernq/English-Teaching/LanguageFunctions/README.md

 - 88 Complaining 1
 - 89 Threatening 1
 - 90 Saying you are willing to do something 1
-91 Saying you are willing to do something under certain conditions
+- 91 Saying you are willing to do something under certain conditions
 - 92 Saying you are unwilling to do something 1
 - 93 Refusing to do something 1

-Section 2: Social formulas
+### Social formulas

 - 94 Starting a conversation with a stranger
 - 95 Introducing yourself 1